How to Maintain a Website

 11. Get a Strong and Reliable Server

 Another point you think about when you ask yourself a question on how to maintain the website is about servers.
 The best choice of server for you is obviously a dedicated server.
 Unlike a shared server, dedicated is hosting only your website.
-That means that there are no risks of cross-contamination and decreased the chance of downtime.
+That means that there are no risks of cross-contamination and a decreased chance of downtime.
 Moreover, your server will not be affected by a problem with the heavy load traffic.
-If you host it on shared there is a high risk that load speed will be really high and not at fault of your site.
+If you host it on shared there is a high risk that load speed will be really high and not at the fault of your site.

 12. Clear Trashed Content, Revisions, and Spam When Performing Website Maintenance

 Over time your website gets packed with old and outdated data.
 Spam comments, content changes, user page movements, all these elements accumulate and load valuable resources.
 If the website collects too much junk it will slow down or even crash.
 To avoid it you can use a plugin to clean these elements from time to time.